Palm trees, ocean breeze, salty air, sun-kissed hair. ... Endless summer, take me there!

-While there isn't much of a beach here, the Top Beach Spots would be nothing without Spanish Steps.
+While there isn't much of a beach here, the Top Beach Spots wouldn't be complete without Spanish Steps.

-A short climb down Orote Point's limestone cliffside leads to the Steps – a pristine lagoon known as the island's premiere destination for local snorkelers.
-It's a must-do if you're an aquaholic.
+A short climb down Orote Point's limestone cliffside leads to the steps – a pristine lagoon known as the island's premier destination for local snorkelers.
+It's a must-visit if you're an aquaholic.

 Besides the grandiose scenery of Orote, which includes towering limestone cliffs, mushroom-shaped rocks and Spanish-era architecture, the steps offer entry into an underestimated underwater world.